 How long will it take to transfer to the university?

 This depends on many factors such as the student’s self placement in math and ESL/English, what major and transfer schools they select, their willingness to take summer and winter classes and their overall progress in their classes.
 In most cases, students try to transfer in 2 to 2-1/2 years, although 3 years is not uncommon given the extensive preparation many universities require of transfer students and the fact that many will only accept students in the fall term.
 Most UC and CSU schools require students to transfer with a minimum of 60 transferable units.

 When do I apply for transfer to the university?

 In general, students should begin thinking about the application process about a year in advance of when they plan to transfer.
 Deadlines to apply vary with schools.
 For more information on when and how to apply, refer to the Transfer Center website.
 Students are highly recommended to take advantage of other Transfer Center events to guide them through the transfer application process.

 Can I use my foreign coursework at the university?

 This may be possible but it will be up to the universities to decide.
 Since they will issue students their degrees, they have sole responsibility for determining which courses they will accept from other colleges and universities within the U.S. or abroad.
 In general, most universities will not do a formal evaluation of your units until you are accepted to their school.

 SMC counselors are unable to determine the transferability of foreign coursework to the universities.
 In most cases, credential evaluations done for the purpose of an Associate’s degree are not accepted by the transfer institutions as they will do their own evaluations.

 SMC’s Transfer Center offers an extensive array of services and events for students planning to transfer to a university.
 Students can attend a variety of workshops on how to transfer and meet with university representatives on the SMC campus.

-For individual transfer counseling sessions, see a counselor at the International Education Counseling Center, not at the Transfer Center.
+For individual transfer counseling sessions, see an international counselor through the International Education Counseling Center, not the Transfer Center.